hisaac/PRIME-mongoose-intro-solo-challenge/README.md

 # Sigma Mongoose Intro

+This was our first interaction with MongoDB and Mongoose.

+---

 An overview for today's Mongoose lecture.

 We are starting with an application that will run and serve our